Nick Coulson is a prolific, experienced, and accomplished class action litigator.

-Courts have appointed Mr. Coulson to represent millions of individuals in cases spanning numerous jurisdictions.
+Courts throughout the country have appointed Mr. Coulson to represent millions of people in dozens of class actions.
 He views the class action lawsuit as one of the strongest tools ordinary citizens have against powerful interests.
-He is proud to have utilized that tool to recover many millions of dollars for his clients, and to improve the lives of those impacted by industrial emissions and other contamination.
+He is proud to have utilized that tool to recover many millions of dollars for his clients, and to improve the lives of those impacted by industrial emissions, contamination, and corporate greed.

 Mr. Coulson first joined the firm as a law clerk in June, 2012.
 In that role, he was closely involved with the firm’s successful appeal to the United States Court of Appeals for the Third Circuit in Bell v.
 Cheswick Generating Station, GenOn Power Midwest, L.P.
 In that case the Third Circuit ruled, in a precedential opinion, that homeowners’ claims for pollution of their properties by nearby coal plants are not preempted by the Federal Clean Air Act.
 This important decision is essential for the preservation of individual property rights against industrial polluters.

 Mr. Coulson is currently prosecuting a lawsuit in federal court on behalf of the victims of Parchment, Michigan's PFAS water contamination crisis.
 That case stems from the 2018 discovery of high levels of the toxic substances in the town's municipal water supply, and names 3M and entities related to Georgia-Pacific as Defendants.
 He is also hard at work for victims of airborne environmental contamination and consumer fraud.